 HOA harassment can create a hostile and unsafe community atmosphere, which goes against the very purpose of an HOA.
-Board members have a duty to ensure that residents feel safe and comfortable in their community, and harassment can threaten this sense of security.
+Board members are responsible for ensuring that residents feel safe and comfortable in their community, and harassment can threaten this sense of security.

 HOA harassment can escalate and become a legal issue.
 If left unchecked, it may result in legal action being taken against the HOA or individual board members.
 This can be costly and time-consuming and can damage the HOA’s reputation.

-Lastly, HOA board members have a responsibility to uphold the rules and regulations of the community, including those related to harassment.
+Lastly, HOA board members are responsible for upholding the community’s rules and regulations, including those related to harassment.
 Failing to take action against harassment can send the wrong message to residents and may result in a breakdown of trust and respect between board members and residents.

 Document The Harassment